UIST 2017 Video Guide

 Videos must be submitted in digital format.
 Unfortunately there is a wide variety of digital video file formats, and an even greater variety of codecs to encode digital video.
 Moreover, new formats and new codecs keep coming up that offer more features and better performance.
 You should encode your video so that it can be viewed by the largest number of people with the highest possible quality.
 When you submit a video with your paper, it will be sent to reviewers, who have to work on tight time constraints.
 If your video does not play when they open it, it is unlikely that they will go to great length to install additional software or buy special codecs to be able to view it.
 Similarly, when you submit the final version of a video, it will be included on the UIST Conference DVD and as a supplemental file to your paper in the ACM Digital Library, without any further processing or re-encoding.
 Viewers will be very frustrated if they cannot watch your video.

 We strongly recommend that you make sure your video can play with a vanilla version of the three main players: Windows Media Player, QuickTime Player and VLC (VideoLan).
 By vanilla we mean the standard, free version, without having installed any extra codecs.
 At present (2008), the best compromise between quality and compatibility with these viewers is to use the MPEG-4 format with an H264 encoder for video and an AAC encoder for audio.
 Use the multiple passes option of your H264 encoder for best results: encoding time is significantly longer but the resulting quality is much, much better.
 You should also make sure that your video (especially the final version) is hinted for streaming.
 This is an encoding option that adds information to the file in order to optimize streaming over the internet.
-Remember that the total size of your submission (including the paper) is limited to 50Mb.
-Since the video should be no longer than 5 minutes, this should not be a problem unless you use a fairly large resolution.
+Remember that the total size of your submission (including the paper) is limited to 100Mb.
+Since the video should be no longer than 6 minutes, this should not be a problem unless you use a fairly large resolution.
 If your video file is too large, reduce the image size and/or the compression of your encoder.
-While there is no formal limit on the size of the final video, you should try to stick to this 50Mb limit and in any case not go beyond 100Mb.
+While there is no formal limit on the size of the final video, you should try to stick to this 100Mb limit.

 Making a video is hard work, but as any attendee of UIST will tell you, a good video is worth its weight in gold.